dnase/cryptsy-arb/README.md

 Default max percentage to spend on a buy order is 99%.

 This script will not make sell orders, only buy orders.

+USE AT YOUR OWN RISK.
+SEE GPL.txt FOR LICENSE TERMS.